christian-posta/christian-posta.github.io/_posts/2015-12-02-using-spring-data-with-apache-camel.md

 {% endhighlight %}

-This is all [run of the mill Spring ORM stuff][spring-orm]; nothing too fabrcy here, but is the boilerplate stuff that spring-data will need.
+This is all [run of the mill Spring ORM stuff][spring-orm]; nothing too fancy here, but is the boilerplate stuff that spring-data will need.

 To use JPA, we'll also want an `persistence.xml` file.
 If you want to use Mongo or something else, refer to that specific spring-data mdoule for how to do that.